 A quota group sets resource limits on services inside the snaps it contains.
-Currently, only maximum memory is supported as a resource limit.
+Currently, maximum memory and CPU usage are supported as resource limits.

 Quota groups are created, removed and queried with the following snap commands:

 - set-quota: create or update a quota group

 - quota: show quota group for a set of snaps

 - remove-quota: remove a quota group